RaXx00n/PyAudio-UDP/README.md

 # PyAudioUDP

-Rrun PyAudioSend.py on the computer sending the audio and PyAudioRecieve.py on the output computer.
+Run PyAudioSend.py on the computer sending the audio and PyAudioRecieve.py on the output computer.

 To fix issue with audio playing through speakers on both computers: